MNLukashevich/Huawei_OR_Assignment/README.md

 - Each machine can process only one job at a time.
 - Jobs must be assigned to machines such that the processing times on each machine are as balanced as possible.

-The solution should minimize the maximal completion time (makespan).
+The solution aims to minimize the maximal completion time (makespan).

 ### Solution Methods:
 1. **MILP Optimization Model:** A Mixed Integer Linear Programming model to solve the problem.